Nabagram (community development block): Culture

-Kiriteswari Temple: Located in Kiritkona village it is one of the 51 Shakti Peethas.
+Kiriteswari Temple: Located in Kiritkona village it is one of the 51 Shakta pithas.

 Healthcare

 In 2014, Nabagram CD block had 1 block primary health centre, 5 primary health centres and 2 private nursing homes with total 45 beds and 10 doctors (excluding private bodies).
 It had 31 family welfare subcentres.
 20,709 patients were treated indoor and 227,399 patients were treated outdoor in the hospitals, health centres and subcentres of the CD Block.

 Nabagram CD block has Nabagram Block Primary Health Centre at Nabagram, India (with 15 beds), Panchgram Primary Health Centre (with 10 beds), Nimgram-Beluri PHC (with 4 beds), Bagirapara PHC at Rasulpur (with 4 beds) and Kiriteswari PHC (with 6 beds).

 Nabagram CD block is one of the areas of Murshidabad district where ground water is affected by a low level of arsenic contamination.
 The WHO guideline for arsenic in drinking water is 10 mg/ litre, and the Indian Standard value is 50 mg/ litre.
 All but one of the 26 blocks of Murshidabad district have arsenic contamination above the WHO level, all but two of the blocks have arsenic concentration above the Indian Standard value and 17 blocks have arsenic concentration above 300 mg/litre.
 The maximum concentration in Nabagram CD block is 40 mg/litre.